IT Governance Frequently Asked Questions

 Yes.
 Transparency is critical to the success of IT Governance; therefore, all Alliance and IT Governance Council meetings are open to the University community.
 Meeting schedules, agendas, and minutes can be found on the IT Governance Website.

 A watcher is any member of the University community that receives via email all changes that are made to a request/proposal that is currently in the Governance Proposal System (GPS).
 Any member of the University community can add themselves as a watcher of one or more proposals... and they can remove themselves as watchers at anytime.
 The Alliances can also add watchers.
 We advise that you be conservative in the number of proposals that you add yourself to as a watcher because anytime that a proposal is updated or its status changes, the watchers of that proposal will receive an email update.

 - Who determines the priorities of proposals?

-The IT Governance Council recommends a prioritized list of the proposals it accepts to the IT Governance Owner.
-Ultimately, it is the IT Governance Owner’s decision whether a proposal gets implemented (the entire IT governance framework was established to aid the IT Governance Owner in determining the technology needs of the University).
-The IT Governance Council and IT Governance Owner will look at factors such as core versus context, alignment with the University’s strategic plan and the IT Strategic Plan, as well as legal and regulatory requirements.
+The IT Governance Council.
+Ultimately, it is the IT Governance Council’s decision whether a proposal gets implemented (the entire IT governance framework was established to aid the IT Governance Council in determining the technology needs of the University).
+The IT Governance Council will look at factors such as core versus context, alignment with the University’s strategic plan and the IT Strategic Plan, as well as legal and regulatory requirements.